 The culture magazine, The Swaddle has recently released an exciting documentary podcast series called ‘The Night Shift’.
-Created by journalist Kunal Purohit, it is a series which follows four amazing women, a series which follows four amazing women — a bar dancer, taxi driver, Home Guard constable, and nightclub bouncer.
+Created by journalist Kunal Purohit, it is a series which follows four amazing women, a bar dancer, taxi driver, Home Guard constable, and nightclub bouncer.
 These revolutionary women are defying societal constraints and patriarchal mindsets each night when they go to work.

 Inspired by their stories, Indian Women Blog had a candid chat with Nisha, who drives a radio cab from 10 in the night to 6 in the morning in Mumbai and sleeps in the cab alone.
 Sounds heroic, right?
 But for Nisha, it is nothing unusual, as according to her she is not vulnerable in the night, rather tougher and more independent.

 Why did you decide to become a cab driver?

 I love two things – driving and independence.
 And being a cab driver gives me both.
 It’s my own cab, I just work as a part of cab company here in Mumbai, which is especially for women cab drivers.

 But what about your family, were they supportive of your decision?

 I live with my mother, brother, and my grandmother and I kid you not, they weren’t happy with my decision, not at all.
 They tried very hard to dissuade me and I tried equally hard to convince them.
 Then I took my friends, fellow women cab drivers, to my home, to show my family that other women do it too and it’s nothing new, that they have been doing it for years.